X-Cli/terraform-provider-remotefs/docs/resources/file.md

 This attribute is write-only, which means that the specified content is not stored in state, and ephemeral values can be used to set it.
 As such, setting this property to a sensitive value like a password can be done securely.
 If you do specify a password, please consider specifying the hash_salt property as well so that the hash algorithm used to compare the managed file content and this property value is appropriate and secure (Argon2ID of the SHA-512 of the file, instead of just SHA-512 of the file).

 This attribute conflicts with the file_content attribute.
+- `keepers` (Map of String) Arbitrary map of values that, when changed, will trigger recreation of resource.
+This is the same thing as hashicorp/random random_id keepers.
 - `owner` (Attributes) An object to specify the owner of the managed resource.

 This value is ignored when managing a WebDAV resource.